Joyce Rain Anderson

 Contact Me

-One of my passions is art--in the multiple forms that art can take.
+One of my passions is art--in the multiple forms that art can taken and how working with materials contributes to inspiring multiple ideas.
 In addition to drawing and painting, I am a photographer.
 Further, I do beadwork, wampum, fingerweaving, sewing, and design--almost anything.
 Taking raw materials and creating something is beautiful.
 Art helps keep me balanced.

 I am blessed to have two children and four grandchild who ground me.

 I absolutely love what I do.
 Working with students brings me great joy, and it is an honor to be part of a student's journey.
-I also love the work I do as Ethnic and Indigenous Studies Coordinator.
+I also love the work I do as the Native American and Indigenous Studies Coordinator.
 In 2015, I was awarded the Presidential Fellowship to work on strengthening Indigenous partnerships in our region and with Pine Ridge Reservation in South Dakota.
 In November of 2015, my co-edited collection Survivance, Sovereignty, and Story: Teaching American Indian Rhetorics was published by Utah State University Press.
 My co-editors, Dr. Lisa King and Dr. Rose Gubele, and I were awarded an honorable mention for the CCCC Book Award in 2017.
-Recently, my chapter, "Walking with Relatives: Indigenous Bodies of Protest" was published in Unruly Rhetorics from Pittsburgh Press.
-My current projects include research on Walter Battic(Sauk and Fox) who attended Bridgewater in 1887.
-I also am helping to organize an Indigenous History Conference for 2020.
+My chapter, "Walking with Relatives: Indigenous Bodies of Protest" was published in Unruly Rhetorics from Pittsburgh Press in 2018.
+I also was co-organizer and host for the Indigenous History Conference for 2020.
+For over twenty years, I have served on the board of the Brockton Neighborhood Health Center.
+I also serve on the board of the Indigenous Resources Collective, an archival and teaching non-profit.

 Picture